Imipramine: Contraindications

 Combining it with alcohol consumption may cause more drowsiness, necessitating greater caution when drinking.
 It may be unsafe during pregnancy.

 Many MAOIs are known to have serious interactions with imipramine.
 It is often contraindicated during their use or in the two weeks following their discontinuation.
 This category includes medications such as isocarboxazid, linezolid, methylene blue, phenelzine, selegiline, moclobemide, procarbazine, rasagiline, safinamide, and tranylcypromine.

 Side effects

-These side effects can be contributed to the multiple receptors that imipramine targets such as serotonin, norepinephrine, dopamine, acetylcholine, epinephrine, histamine.
+These side effects can be attributed to the multiple receptors that imipramine targets such as serotonin, norepinephrine, dopamine, acetylcholine, epinephrine, histamine.
 Those listed in italics below denote common side effects, separated by the organ systems that are affected.
 Some side effects may be beneficial in some cases, e.g. reduction of hyperactive gag reflex; reduced random or physical strain-linked urinary leakage.